“Distinguishing the Views: Moonlight to Illuminate the Points of the Supreme Path (Lta ba’i shan ‘byed)” — Gorampa Sönam Senge, 1469.

 • Draws on: Candrakīrti’s Madhyamakāvatāra and Prasannapadā; Red mda’ ba’s critique of Jonang; Rongtonpa’s teachings

-• Contrasts with: westerhoff-nihilist-2016 — Westerhoff argues a sophisticated nihilism is compatible with Madhyamaka; Gorampa argues that any grasping at emptiness as a conceptual object is itself a form of nihilism.
+• Contrasts with: westerhoff-nihilist-interpretation-2016 — Westerhoff argues a sophisticated nihilism is compatible with Madhyamaka; Gorampa argues that any grasping at emptiness as a conceptual object is itself a form of nihilism.
 These are in tension.

 • Engages with same concepts as: Mūlamadhyamakakārikā (the catuṣkoṭi, the Two Truths), Madhyamakāvatāra